TianL520/COMP580HauntedHouse/README.md

 You may also need headphones/earphones so ambient noise from the game does not interfere with the speech recognition.

-# Playing the game
+# Playing The Game
 1. Press spacebar on the menu page to start playing.
 If this doesn't work, left click anywhere in the game and press spacebar again.
 If you didn't turn on autoplay, right click the main menu and press 'play' to start the animation (not required).
 2. To speak, press the 'b' key.
 You will hear a beep, then you can speak to the microphone.
 Read back your choice as it is read to you by the narration.
 Speak slowly and clearly for best results.
 3. Alternatively, use the mouse to click, or the up and down arrow keys to navigate through your choices.
 Then, press enter to select the highlighted choice.

-# Things to be aware of
+# Things To Be Aware Of
 1. Night of Terror" contains sudden surprises and harsh images.
 The weak of heart and those poor with horror should not play.
 The authors take no responsibilities for any trouble that arises from playing this game.
 2. Please avoid clicking anything other than the choices during gameplay or it may result in the focus reposition.
 However, try using the Tab key and see if it fixes your problem.